Health Policy and Management

 • Discuss the way in which your past education, research and/or work experience(s) will contribute to your proposed studies at UNC.

-• Explain how your academic background, personal qualities, and/ or life experiences might: (1) contribute to health services/ health policy research and/ or (2) distinguish you from other applicants.
+• Explain how your academic background, strengths, and lived experiences might: (1) contribute to health services/ health policy research and/ or (2) distinguish you from other applicants.
+Indicate faculty members in the Department who most closely align with your interests.
+Be specific about the areas of overlap in interest.

 Plans for Graduate Study Page